An Introduction to Sonoma County AVAs

 Alexander Valley AVA

-Located at the northern end of Sonoma County surrounding Geyserville, Alexander Valley — established as an AVA in 1984 — is a respected inland growing area known for structured yet elegant cabernet sauvignon.
+Located at the northern end of Sonoma County surrounding Geyserville, Alexander Valley—established as an AVA in 1984—is a respected inland growing area known for structured yet elegant Cabernet Sauvignon.
 While it gets quite hot during the day, its proximity to the Russian River (and the fog that comes with it) allows the valley to cool off considerably at night.
-Cabernet may be king here, but the region also produces full-bodied chardonnay and some unusual grapes like sangiovese.
+Cabernet may be king here, but the region also produces full-bodied Chardonnay and some unusual grapes like Sangiovese.

 Bennett Valley AVA